I have a diverse set of interests and I especially love researching healthy foods.

-Protein: Essential Nutrient
+Protein Is an Essential Nutrient

 Protein is an essential nutrient in the human diet.
 This means the body needs to consume protein as it can not create it itself.
-The CDC (Centers for Disease Control) advises us to consume anywhere between 10% - 35% protein in our daily diet.
+The CDC (Centers for Disease Control) advises us to consume anywhere between 10% to 35% protein in our daily diet.
 Although we need protein to help support muscle development, a diet of increased protein will not produce muscle mass.

 Do certain people need more protein?
 Yes.